 Personal laws were in force

-However many of the issues remain unsettled due to deficiencies in laws
+However many of the issues remain unsettled due to deficiencies in laws and conflicting interpretations.

 Evolution of Hindu Joint Family